yu-lin-kao/tmx-delay-catcher/README.md

 * **Database baseline was created on 2025/08/09** → delay records start from that date.
   > Asana stories API tells us *that* `due_on` changed, but **not exactly when** -> Infer delays by comparing snapshots.
 * We use `due_on` (date-only), not `due_at` (datetime), so timezone or sub-day precision isn't supported yet.
+* "Awaiting Identification" is added because Asana views couldn't filter by Numbers(Delay counts).
+Currently using "Delay reason not empty" as filter for Asana "DelayList" View.

 ## 2. Structure